-We structure our products to comply with PRC laws and regulations.
-For example, for certain privately raised fund products distributed as part of our wealth management services, we may collect distribution commission fees in the form of advisory service fees.
-In addition, in our asset management business, because we are in the process of applying for the license to operate as a fund manager, we currently collaborate with licensed fund managers and structure our fund management services as advisory services to them.
-Under such arrangements, we source FoF candidates with proposals on investment strategies and targets, fund terms, risk control procedures, exit timing and strategies.
-We present such FoF candidates to licensed fund managers.
+We structure our service to comply with PRC laws and regulations.
+For example, in our asset management business, we currently collaborate with licensed fund managers and structure our fund management services as advisory services to them.
+Under such arrangements, we source FoFs candidates with proposals on investment strategies and targets, fund terms, risk control procedures, exit timing and strategies.
+We present such FoFs candidates to licensed fund managers.
 To date, investment decisions made by such fund managers with respect of these funds have been consistent with our investment proposals.